Skip to main content

 Sudanese Coffee (Jabana)

-Strong coffee brewed in a special pot (jabana) with spices like ginger, cinnamon, and cardamom.
+Strong coffee brewed in a clay pot called a jabana and spiced with ginger, cinnamon, or cardamom.

 coffeeHot